Mapping a Table to Data Properties

 • the column sellstartdate with the date in which the product was available for sale.

-In the following video, we visualize the chosen columns in our lens, these attribute values can be useful to query in our Knowledge Graph.
+In the following video, we visualize the chosen columns in our lens, these attribute values can be useful to query in our knowledge graph.

 Adding useful properties to the class instances